"tryzub" meaning in All languages combined

 Noun [Polish]

-IPA: /ˈtrɨ.zup/
+IPA: /ˈtrɘ.zup/

-Rhymes: -ɨzup Etymology: Borrowed from Ukrainian тризу́б (tryzúb).
-Etymology templates: {{glossary|loanword|Borrowed}} Borrowed, {{bor|pl|uk|тризу́б|||g=|g2=|g3=|id=|lit=|nocat=|pos=|sc=|sort=|tr=|ts=}} Ukrainian тризу́б (tryzúb), {{bor+|pl|uk|тризу́б}} Borrowed from Ukrainian тризу́б (tryzúb) Head templates: {{pl-noun|m-in}} tryzub m inan Inflection templates: {{pl-decl-noun-m-in|||a}} Forms: no-table-tags [table-tags], tryzub [nominative, singular], tryzuby [nominative, plural], tryzuba [genitive, singular], tryzubów [genitive, plural], tryzubowi [dative, singular], tryzubom [dative, plural], tryzub [accusative, singular], tryzuby [accusative, plural], tryzubem [instrumental, singular], tryzubami [instrumental, plural], tryzubie [locative, singular], tryzubach [locative, plural], tryzubie [singular, vocative], tryzuby [plural, vocative]
+Rhymes: -ɘzup Etymology: Borrowed from Ukrainian тризу́б (tryzúb).
+Doublet of trójząb (“trident”).
+Etymology templates: {{bor+|pl|uk|тризу́б}} Borrowed from Ukrainian тризу́б (tryzúb), {{dbt|pl|trójząb|t1=trident}} Doublet of trójząb (“trident”) Head templates: {{pl-noun|m-in}} tryzub m inan Inflection templates: {{pl-decl-noun-m-in|||a}} Forms: no-table-tags [table-tags], tryzub [nominative, singular], tryzuby [nominative, plural], tryzuba [genitive, singular], tryzubów [genitive, plural], tryzubowi [dative, singular], tryzubom [dative, plural], tryzub [accusative, singular], tryzuby [accusative, plural], tryzubem [instrumental, singular], tryzubami [instrumental, plural], tryzubie [locative, singular], tryzubach [locative, plural], tryzubie [singular, vocative], tryzuby [plural, vocative]

-2. the trident in the coat of arms of Ukraine Tags: inanimate, masculine Categories (topical): Three Categories (place): Ukraine Synonyms: trójząb
+2. the trident in the coat of arms of Ukraine Tags: inanimate, masculine Categories (topical): Symbols, Three Categories (place): Ukraine Synonyms: trójząb

-Sense id: en-tryzub-pl-noun-fsJZkbXA Disambiguation of Three: 52 48 Disambiguation of Ukraine: 0 100
+Sense id: en-tryzub-pl-noun-fsJZkbXA Disambiguation of Symbols: 53 47 Disambiguation of Three: 41 59 Disambiguation of Ukraine: 0 100

 The following are not (yet) sense-disambiguated